-Most people use Software as a Service (SaaS) on a daily basis; think Gmail, Office365, DropBox or MarineTraffic.
-Still, the vast majority don’t recognise or consider the differences between SaaS and ‘traditional’ software.
+Most people use Software as a Service (SaaS) on a daily basis; think Gmail, Office365, Drobox or MarineTraffic.
+Still, the vast majority don’t recognise or consider the differences between SaaS and ‘traditional’ desktop software.

 With SaaS, users ‘rent’ software which is accessed via the Cloud – software is provided ‘as a service’ as opposed to purchasing a physical copy that is installed on your desktop.
 SaaS providers maintain the hardware, perform upgrades, backup your data and otherwise perform all the other ‘keeping the lights on’ activities required to keep the software available to the user.

-Our previous post provides a more thorough comparison of the initial and operational costs specific to on premise hardware vs Infrastructure as a Service (IaaS).
-Below, we consider software specific elements of the cloud - SaaS.
+Our previous post provides a thorough comparison of costs specific to on premise hardware vs Infrastructure as a Service (IaaS).
+Below, we consider software specific elements of the cloud SaaS.

-With SaaS there are markedly fewer stages to ‘set up’ – in fact the only set up needed for most SaaS products is a login username, password, and access to a browser.
+With SaaS there are fewer items to ‘set up’ – in fact the only set up needed for most SaaS products is a login username, password, and access to a browser.
 Integration is simple as the only program running on the customers side is the browser.

-Licensing desktop software (vs. renting SaaS) and servers comes with a responsibility.
+Licensing desktop software (vs. licensing SaaS) comes with a responsibility.
 The architecture of the system requires tailored design and customisation to match the company’s unique needs.
 Considerations include, but are not limited to, the following:

 - Creating a large body of custom code to tailor the software for company specific workflow.

 - Balancing the security of the system with the ability for users to access it from multiple, potentially insecure, locations.

 - Storing data in a way in which it can be accessed quickly but not ‘bog down’ the servers, and backing up this data so that hardware failure does not become a total system collapse.